Ari Hahn Peace Awards

 Faculty and student members of the PAX steering committee evaluate applications.
 Student members applying for Karpf and Hahn Awards do not take part in the review process.
 Applicants must meet with Professor Fellman to discuss their proposed project prior to submitting application.

-- Applications must be in one of these three categories (see below for details):
+- Applications must be in one of these three categories (see above for details):

 - Art works and essays on peace.